Danny Maseng: Jewish career

-In addition to his performing and composing, Maseng helped found and run the Steven Spielberg Theater Fellowships for the Foundation for Jewish Camping and also served as the Artistic Director of the Brandeis-Bardin Institute in California.
+In addition to his performing and composing, Maseng helped found and run the Steven Spielberg Theater Fellowships for the Foundation for Jewish Camp and also served as the Artistic Director of the Brandeis-Bardin Institute in California.
 He was also the founding director of the Jewish Arts Institute, a program run out of the Isabella Freedman Jewish Retreat Center in Falls Village, Connecticut.

 Maseng ran the Hava Nashira Jewish Songleader's institute for several years, where he worked closely with Debbie Friedman, Craig Taubman, and other prominent Jewish musicians.

 For several years, Maseng served as the spiritual leader for Congregation Agudas Achim in Livingston Manor, New York.
 He later served as the Artist-In-Residence/Cantor for Temple Israel of Columbus in Ohio.
 Maseng served as the Chazzan and Music Director of Temple Israel of Hollywood from 2008-2015.

 In 2007, Maseng was appointed the Patron Artist of the Jewish Institute of Cantorial Arts at the University of Potsdam in Germany, the first cantorial school in Germany since the Holocaust.

 Maseng has been involved in many interfaith and peace efforts.
 In 2008 he performed in honor of Prince Hassan bin Talal at the Abraham Geiger award ceremony in Germany.
 He has also been a supporter of J Street, the liberal Jewish advocacy group that seeks a peaceful end to the Israeli-Palestinian conflict.

 In 2015 Maseng founded MAKOM LA, a spiritual community in Los Angeles, CA.